Pathetic "polyamory" in Harper's Bazaar

-It's the ethic that, to at least some degree, "we're all in this together."
+What makes polyamory so radical is its ethic that, to at least some degree, "We're all in this together."
 Every relationship is to be respected, and like in an extended family — whether everyone likes each other or not — everyone matters.

 If that makes you weird, then learn to be weird.
 Even if some think it's icky.

 Labels: cheating, metamours, Stage 3 polyamory

 I'll never hear "Casey Jones" the same way again.

 Post a Comment